 Administrative Rules and Policies

-All new law students MUST have their official undergraduate transcripts in by October 15th.
-If a new law student has not submitted their undergraduate transcript by October 15th, the student will be permitted to complete the current semester but will not be permitted to enroll in a subsequent semester until the law school has the student’s official undergraduate transcript(s) on file.
+For fall matriculates, undergraduate transcripts are due by October 15; for students matriculating at any other time, the undergraduate transcript is due within four weeks after classes begin, per ABA requirements.
+If a student does not have their undergraduate transcript on file by these dates, the student will be permitted to complete the current semester but will not be permitted to enroll in a subsequent semester until the law school has the student’s official undergraduate transcript(s) on file.

 Costs for each academic year are determined by the Board of Trustees.
 Lewis & Clark reserves the right to change tuition and/or fees at any time.
 To review this academic year’s schedule of charges, please visit Law School Costs.